 |(284) 494-2564||Downtown Road Town||Tortola|

-A third place to consider is BVI Scuba Company.
+A second place catering to snorkelers is BVI Scuba Company.
 Just 200 feet from the entrance to the cruise ship dock, this dive shop is easily accessible by cruisers who are looking for a snorkeling tour.
 In addition to their great location, they are known for creating eco-friendly tours that educate their guests about local marine life as they explore underwater.
-They're located in downtown Road Town.

 |BVI Scuba Company||Snorkeling Tour Operator||(284) 540-2222||Downtown Road Town||Tortola|